Every day is a battle.

 Some people do not give their toddlers screen time.
 They think it ruins a child’s development.
 I disagree, to an extent!

-Whilst it is true that too much screen time has a negative impact on development, if you control the length of screentime, it can be very beneficial.
+While too much screen time has a negative impact on development, if you control the length of screen time, it can be very beneficial.
 Especially as you can use apps to help teach your 2-year-old spelling, math, and color recognition.

 There is no doubt that kids love watching other kids play on YouTube.
 The fact that they love doing this means you can use it as a tool to discipline them if needed.

 Stand By Decisions

 Not only does it negatively undermine your self-respect, but it also undermines the respect that your toddler has for you.
 Standing by a decision is a sign of a strong mom or dad.

 Reward charts are not necessarily a punishment; they are more a part of the punishment process.